maxned/TrailPi/README.md

     $ Folder Name: folder_name_here

 2. Hit `Return` and the script will begin sorting the images into their respective folders (`animals_and_humans` or `nothing`).
-3. Once complete, the propt will ask if the user woulfd like to continue and sort other files or folders with the following prompt:
+3. Once complete, the prompt will ask if the user would like to continue and sort other files or folders with the following prompt:

         $ Continue (Y/N): _